-This Gilbert-Varshamov distance turns out to quantify also the region where we {\em typically} have unique decoding.
-More precisely, it turns out that the same probabilistic arguments also show that the solution of the decoding problem is unique with probability $1 - 2^{-\Omega(n)}$ as long as $t \leq (1-\varepsilon)\dgv(n,k)$ as $n$ goes to infinity for fixed positive $\varepsilon$.
+This Gilbert-Varshamov distance also happens to quantify the region where we {\em typically} have unique decoding.
+More precisely, it turns out that for many metrics of interest, including the Hamming metric, the same probabilistic arguments also show that the solution to the decoding problem is unique with probability $1 - 2^{-\Omega(n)}$ and when $n$ goes to infinity for fixed positive $\varepsilon$, $t \leq (1-\varepsilon) \dgv(n,k)$.

-Whereas the best algorithms for solving the decoding have exponential complexity in $n$ as soon as $t$ is linear in $n$ and the code rate $R \eqdef \frac{k}{n}$ is bounded away from $0$ and $1$, this is not true for the short codeword problem which becomes easy when the weight $w$ is above a certain range.
-The reason for this, is that it is easy to produce codewords of small weight by using the fact that the code is a vector space of dimension $k$.
-Thus we can just produce codewords with $k-1$ entries equal to $0$ by solving a linear system which gives good candidates for having small weight.
+The best algorithms for solving the decoding problem have exponential complexity in $n$ as soon as $t$ is linear in $n$ and the code rate $R$ is bounded away from $0$ and $1$.
+This is in contrast to the short codeword problem which becomes easy when the weight $w$ is above a certain range.
+The reason is that it is easy to produce codewords of small weight by using the fact that the code is a vector space of dimension $k$.
+Thus we can just produce codewords with $k-1$ entries equal to $0$ by solving a linear system which gives good candidates for having a small weight.
 It is straightforward that this strategy produces in polynomial time, for instance with the Hamming metric, codewords of weight $\approx \omeasy(n,k) n$ where

 Obtaining larger weights is also readily obtained by choosing only part of the $k-1$ entries to be equal to $0$.
 It should be noted that below $\omeasy(n,k)$ the best known algorithms for solving this problem have all exponential complexity for a fixed rate $R$ and a fixed ratio $\omega = \frac{w}{n}$.